EchoReturn/WA-TMM-CATA/README.md

 Top right -> Green "Code" Button -> Download Zip

-Take the "TMMCustomSounds" folder from the zip and place it in the root of your wow installation directory.
+Copy the "TMMCustomSounds" folder from the zip and place it in the root of your wow installation directory.

 e.g. : C:\Program Files (x86)\World of Warcraft\_classic_\TMMCustomSounds